Warworld Saga: Main plot

-Superman is held prisoner by Mongol's son, and Omac tries to break free but is knocked out by Mongol's son.
+Superman is held prisoner by Mongul's son, and OMAC tries to break free but is knocked out by Mongol's son.
 Mongul's son tells Superman to execute an underling name Khaljo who let Midnighter escape, and if Superman refuses then Mongul's son will come after Jon Kent.
-Superman refuses and is beaten to a pulp and thrown in jail where he meets and befriends another prisoner name Kryl-Ux.
-Midnighter tries to help Superman escape by blowing up the planet and destroying the red sun generators, but Superman refuses, saying that he won't give up hope.
-Superman still fights in the gladiator tournament and gains more respect from the prisoners, except Kryl-Ux.
-Kryl-Ux explains that his family was killed by Mongul and was taken as prisoners.
+Superman refuses and is beaten to a pulp and thrown in jail where he meets and befriends another prisoner named Kryl-Ux.
+Midnighter tries to help Superman escape by blowing up the planet and destroying the red sun generators, but Superman refuses, saying that he will not give up hope.
+Superman still fights in the gladiator tournament and gains more respect from the prisoners, except Kryl-Ux, who explains that his family was killed by Mongul and was taken as prisoners.
 While traveling in Warworld, Superman sees alien writing on the wall and realizes the Warworld aliens, known as Warzoons, can't read the alien writing and plans to decipher it to free the prisoners.
 Superman asks Kryl-Ux how to fight like a gladiator, and Midnighter finds Apollo.
 While fighting in Warworld, Superman starts to gain more respect from the Warzoon audience, and Mongul realizes killing Superman will turn him into a martyr.
-Omac discovers that Lightray is in a coma, and while Superman bonds with prisoners Otho-Ra and her brother in prison he finds out that Midnight is planning to destroy Warworld.
+OMAC discovers that Lightray is in a coma, and while Superman bonds with prisoners Otho-Ra and her brother in prison he finds out that Midnight is planning to destroy Warworld.
 Kryl-Ux sneaks Superman out of prison to go to a tomb where Superman can gain power, but just then prison guards arrive to kill all the prisoners as punishment for Superman standing up to Mongul.

-However, Midnighter arrived in time and rescued them.
-A few weeks later, Midnighter starts killing Mongul's prison guards and plans to blow up Warworld to find Apollo while Omac is taken prisoner and controlled by Mongul.
+Midnighter arrived in time and rescued them.
+A few weeks later, Midnighter starts killing Mongul's prison guards and plans to blow up Warworld to find Apollo while OMAC is taken prisoner and controlled by Mongul.
 Just when Midnighter is about to give up hope, Superman arrives and stages a rebellion.
 Jon visits Lois Lane who is taking care of Thao-La until Kelex discovers that the genesis fragment might help recover Thao-La's seizure while Superman defeats OMAC.
 Superman learns there is another Orphan Box, an item that controls Mongul's army and Superman takes it from Mongul.
 After she finds the fragment's hiding place, Lois meets up with John Henry Irons to look after the Phalesosian girl when there's a sudden bright flash of blue light and they hear Superman's voice.